pi314mm/pi314mm.github.io/index.markdown

 I am a gamer.
 I like rhythm games (Pump it Up, Dance Dance Revolution, and BeatSaber for example), VR games, puzzle games, and platformers

 I also like doing exercise that increases coordination and dexterity.
-I have been doing parkour for three years and I've sampled other similar activities
+I did parkour for three years (before covid killed the club) and I've sampled other similar activities